Seneca-BSA/bsa/docs/sea700/lab3.md

         cd ~/ros_ws/src
         catkin_create_pkg py_pubsub std_msgs rospy

-    Your terminal will return a message verifying the creation of your package `py_pubsub` and all its necessary files and folders.
+    Your terminal will return a message verifying the creation of your package `py_pubsub` and all its necessary files and directories.

     #### Write the publisher node

-1. Navigate to your package `ros_ws/src/py_pubsub` and let's first create a `scripts` folder to store our Python scripts in and navigate into it:
+1. Navigate to your package `ros_ws/src/py_pubsub` and let's first create a `scripts` directories to store our Python scripts in and navigate into it:

+        cd py_pubsub

+    Create a directory.

         mkdir scripts
         cd scripts